-The solvency capital requirement is intended to cover the risk of loss of the Company's own funds.
+The solvency capital requirement is intended to cover the risk of loss of the Company's Tier 1 and 2 capital.
 The minimum capital requirement is intended cover the risk of loss of the Company's own funds.

 E.2.1 Solvency Capital Requirement